Here is the opinion in Williams v. Hansen.

-Here is the petition:
+Here is the petition and appendix:

 Lower court materials here.

 Is the Court of Indian Offenses of Ute Mountain Ute Agency a federal agency such that Merle Denezpi’s conviction in that court barred his subsequent prosecution in a United States District Court for a crime arising out of the same incident?